-When I tried to create a simple workflow to update a list item via SharePoint designer 2013 but unfortunately, It is suspended with the following error:
+I have created a simple workflow to update a list item via SharePoint designer 2013.

-- Using site collection administrator > Open Site > Site Settings.
+- Open the SharePoint Site Collection > Site Settings.

 - Below Site Actions > Select Manage site features.